vinsguru/java-virtual-thread-course/README.md

-# Java 21 - Virtual Thread MasterClass
+# Modern Java - Virtual Thread, Concurrency and Scoped Values MasterClass

 This repoistory contains the source code for my [**Java Virtual Thread**](https://www.udemy.com/course/java-virtual-thread/) course on Udemy.

+⚡ Up-to-date with JDK/Java 25: This course covers all the latest Java 25 features, including Virtual Threads, Scoped Values, and Structured Concurrency.

 ![](.doc/java-virtual-thread.png)

-Dive deep into the intricacies of concurrency & Learn how to make your Java applications run smoother and faster using simple and effective concurrency techniques.
-From the basics to hands-on projects, this course equips you with the skills to revolutionize your approach to programming.
+Learn how to make your Java applications run smoother, faster, and more scalable using modern concurrency techniques.
+This course covers everything from the fundamentals of threads to advanced structured concurrency using Virtual Threads, all with hands-on projects to cement your learning.

 ## Course Highlights:

-- **Understanding Concurrency**: Learn about the challenges of traditional threads and discover how Java Virtual Threads provide a simpler and more efficient solution for making your programs scale seamlessly.
+- **Understanding Concurrency**: Start with the basics.
+Understand **platform threads**, their lifecycle, and the challenges of traditional concurrency.
+Learn why scaling with conventional threads is difficult and how **Java Virtual Threads** provide a lightweight, high-performance alternative for handling thousands of concurrent tasks efficiently.

-- **Executor Service Mastery**: Dive into using Executor Service with Virtual Threads.
-Overcome challenges, control concurrency, and process tasks more efficiently by breaking them down into parallel subtasks.
+- **Executor Service Mastery**: Dive into **ExecutorService** and see how it works with both platform threads and virtual threads.
+Learn to manage concurrency, execute tasks in parallel, and optimize thread usage for scalable applications.

-- **Completable Future Exploration**: Explore Completable Future for asynchronous task processing with Virtual Threads.
-Learn practical methods, handle timeouts, and manage errors in a declarative style.
+- **Completable Future**: Explore **CompletableFuture** for asynchronous task execution with Virtual Threads.
+Learn practical patterns for chaining tasks, handling exceptions, and managing timeouts in a clean, declarative way.

-- **Preview of Structured Concurrency**: Get a sneak peek into Java's new preview APIs, giving you insights into the future of concurrent programming.
-Stay ahead of the curve with a simplified understanding of Java's concurrency development.
+- **ThreadLocal and Scoped Values**: Understand **ThreadLocal** for storing thread-specific context and the challenges it poses.
+Then explore **Scoped Values**, the modern alternative that works seamlessly with both platform and virtual threads, avoids memory leaks, and simplifies context propagation.

+- **Preview of Structured Concurrency**: Get a hands-on introduction to Java’s **Structured Concurrency APIs** (preview), learning how to manage groups of tasks as a single unit, improve reliability, and simplify lifecycle management of concurrent tasks.

-- **Practical Application Development**: Apply what you've learned in a hands-on project using Spring Boot Web and Virtual Threads.
-See firsthand how these concepts integrate seamlessly into real-world application development.
+- **Hands-On Application Development**: Apply your knowledge in a **Spring Boot Web project** using Virtual Threads.
+Learn how these concurrency concepts integrate into real-world application development.

-- **Scalability Testing with JMeter**: Test your application's scalability using JMeter.
-Compare throughput and response time to ensure optimal efficiency under different conditions.
+- **Performance Testing with JMeter**: Test the scalability of your application using **JMeter**, measuring throughput and response times to ensure optimal efficiency under various workloads.

 - **Migration Made Easy**: Conclude the course with a practical migration guide to transition your existing applications to Java Virtual Threads effortlessly.
 Get ready for a future where your programs effortlessly combine concurrency and scalability.

-Unlock the full potential of Java Virtual Threads and elevate your programming skills.
-Enroll now to reshape the way you approach scalability and performance in Java applications!
+Unlock the full potential of **Java Virtual Threads, Scoped Values, and Structured Concurrency**.
+Elevate your programming skills and learn to design scalable, efficient, and modern Java applications!